Art-Stea1th/DiscoveryMapHelper/README.md

 > Notes:
 * Company logos will be disabled in the job list, too.
 Because the game uses the same sprites as to draw on the map.
-* If the modification is not applied (colors of road map unchanged) or applied partially - You can try to change the order by moving the modification below.
+* If the modification is not applied (colors of road map unchanged) or applied partially - You can try to increase the priority of the modification.

 > Previews: